Kawneer Manufacturing Co.

 As Kawneer grew into a giant corporation, servicing the entire country and expanding internationally, the Berkeley plant continued to thrive as the West Coast headquarters and factory for the next 45 years.
 Meanwhile, Plyms inventions found additional applications in automobile, aircraft, and refrigerator parts.
 By the time of his death in 1940, Plym saw his ideas changing commercial design around the world.

 Francis Plym was succeeded by his son, Lawrence J. Plym, who expanded the Kawneer operations and doubled the size of the Berkeley plant.
 As related by Thomas Stritch in The Kawneer Story (published by the Kawneer Company, Niles, Michigan, 1956), When the sales of architectural products soared to new heights, plant capacities everywhere were taxed to bursting. [...]
 Berkeley, too, was feeling the pressure.
 A new office building, embodying in itself the foremost Kawneer engineering, was constructed to serve the rapid architectural growth on the West Coast, and additions were made to the factory until every foot of space at the present location was covered.
-The 1940s and 50s additions were mostly designed by Alben Froberg, architect of the Marshall Steel Plant on Telegraph Avenue and noted for his Art Deco designs in the East Bay.
+The 1940s and 50s additions were mostly designed by Alben Froberg, who deseigned numerous industrial buildings in the East Bay.
+Among his repeat clients were Marshall Steel, Pacific Steel Casting, Safeway Stores, and Philadelphia Quartz, to name a few.
+One of Frober’s notable projects is the Streamline Moderne building he designed for Challenge Creamery (now Takara Sake) at 708 Addison Street.

 Office addition (photo: Daniella Thompson, 2004)